karikashah/Closures-in-Javascript/README.md

 Let us map the JavaScript Closure concept with the Object Oriented Concepts used by many popular languages like Java & C++:
 ### 1. Closure functional scope chain
-Every closure has three scopes:
+Every closure has three scope chains:

-    Local Scope (Own scope)
-    Outer Functions Scope
-    Global Scope

-A common mistake is not realizing that, in the case where the outer function is itself a nested function, access to the outer function's scope includes the enclosing scope of the outer function—effectively creating a chain of function scopes.
+    it has access to its *own scope* — variables defined between its curly brackets it has access to the *outer function’s* variables it has access to the *global* variables

 To demonstrate, consider the following example code.
 ```` javascript
   // global scope
   let accountBalance = 0;